What are some current international events that you have been interested in?

 - Why do you think that someone in the United States needs to know about this topic?

 Based on the Field Notes, make a list of the things that Craig had to think about before she went to Yemen, and while she was there, in order to safely and effectively do her work.
 Compare this to what you answered for questions 2 and 3 at the beginning of class.

-Pick a recent current event that interests you.
+1. Pick a current event that interests you.

-Read, watch, or listen to at least 3 stories from a reputable news source about the topic.
-(A great place to search for stories is the Pulitzer Center Reporting page.)
+2. Read, watch, or listen to at least 3 stories from a reputable news source about the topic.
+(A great place to search for stories from different media outlets on a variety of global issues is the Pulitzer Center Reporting page.)

 - Where would you need to go?

 - What would you need to know before you left?

 - What would you do once you arrived in the places you would report from?